Port of Alicante Cruise Guide, Spain (UPDATED 2023)

 5. Mercado Central

 Central Market (Mercat Central d’Alacant) is an indoor, 2-story market located around 1 km/0.6 mile or a 15-minute walk from Plaza Puerta del Mar.
-This bustling place is popular for both locals and tourists and here you’ll find a wide variety of goods, from fresh fruits and vegetables to cheeses, fresh fish, meats and seafood.
+This bustling place is popular with both locals and tourists and here you’ll find a wide variety of goods, from fresh fruits and vegetables to cheeses, fresh fish, meats and seafood.

 The back façade of the Central Market is situated in Plaza 25 de Mayo, named in honour of the 300 civilians who lost their lives during the Italian bombardment of the market on the 25th of May 1938, during the Spanish Civil War.
-In front of the market, there is a lovely square with flower shops and a tapas bar where you can try some of Alicante’s specialties.

 Check out Alicante food tours